 Transfer of undertakings – TUPE

 TUPE is likely to have significant consequences on employment issues.
-TUPE applies when the “acquisition” brings a change of employer.
-There is no change of employer when the operation only consists in the change of a shareholder.
-It may apply when a sale or transfer of a business or, for example, the outsourcing of the management of a property to a third party.
+TUPE applies when there is a change of employer.
+There is no change of employer when the operation only consists in the change of shareholder.
+It may apply when there is the sale or transfer of a business or, for example, the outsourcing of the management of a property to a third party.
 This might occur in the sale of a shopping centre having its own management and security staff.
 The broad effects of TUPE are that:

 - the employment contracts are automatically transferred from the transferor to the transferee